dr-dotnet/dr-dotnet/src/DrDotnet.Profilers/README.md

-# Brainstorming
+# DrDotnet.Profilers

+Here lies all the code for profilers.
+This is in two parts:
+- `profiling_api` is a rust wrapper around the dotnet CLR profiling API, which is initially developed for C++.
+- `profilers` is where all profiliers are.

+## How to create a new profiler?

+- Implement the `Profiler` trait
+- Add the new `profiler` in the register macro in `lib.rs`
+- Set `isReleased` to `true` or `false` depending on if you want this profiler to appear in release builds of DrDotnet.

+## CLR Profiling API Rust Wrapper Explorations

-## How to create the Profiler COM object in Rust
+### How to create the Profiler COM object in Rust

 - Must generate a .so file
   - Specify crate-type=cdylib